 Arimidex Side Effects

-Note: This page contains information about the side effects of anastrozole.
-Some of the dosage forms included on this document may not apply to the brand name Arimidex.
+Note: This document contains side effect information about anastrozole.
+Some dosage forms listed on this page may not apply to the brand name Arimidex.

 - Blurred vision

 - pounding in the ears

 - swelling of the feet or lower legs

 - cough producing mucus

 - dizziness, severe